alanisaac/python-workshop/modules/module-1/topics/03-packaging-setup.md

 ## Packaging for Multiple Environments

 `tox` ([GitHub](https://github.com/tox-dev/tox)) is a development automation tool that can help with many common Python tasks.
 It's especially useful for testing packages against multiple Python versions, interpreters, and package dependencies.

+`tox` also runs tests against a packaged and installed version of your code, so it can detect packaging problems as well.

 _TODO: Example_